 Dogs Make Us Happy By Making Us Active

 Dogs motivate you to get out of bed, go outside, and by nature keep us more active by just being there.
-I cannot fathom going on a walk without a leash in my hand–if you didn’t have a dog, would you really take yourself on 4-5 walks a day?
+I cannot fathom going on a walk without a leash in my hand.
+If you didn’t have a dog, would you really take yourself on 4-5 walks a day?
 It is well-known being physically active is endorphin-releasing and just makes us feel better about ourselves.
 Maybe add an extra walk (or jog!) into your daily routine.
-Use that time to think about how grateful you are to have the opportunity to be around such a treasure.
+Use that time to think about how grateful you are to have the opportunity to be around such a furry treasure.

 Dogs Keep Your Social Life Alive